Mixtures

 Output

 The output list of experiments is generated for the two components outlining a list of 4 experiments based on the Mixtures design.
-Block number is presented in Col1 as shown below and the standard order is provided in Col2.
+Standard Order, Block number, Replicate Number and Point Type are presented in Cols 2,3,4 and 5 accordingly as shown below.

 References